-We asked our students on the first day in Bulgaria what their worries were.
-Below is a summary of what 60 students from Bulgaria, Sweden, Spain and Italy shared.
-Of course, there were a couple who had no fears but they were in the minority and this is only natural.
-It is good to bear these in mind and design appropriate activities to alleviate these anxieties.
+We asked the 60 students (from Vic, Catalonia, Spain, Dalby, Sweden, Catania, Sicily, Italy and Stara Zagora, Bulgaria,) on the first day in Bulgaria what their worries were.
+Below is a summary of what they shared.
+Of course, there were a couple, who had no fears but they were in the minority and this is only natural.
+It is good for teachers to bear these concerns in mind and design appropriate activities to alleviate these anxieties.

 “I may not be able to make friends.”